Wark Circular

 The track makes it's way back to the railway track and along to Redesmouth.

 Through what was a railway yard, complete with a playful signal.
+Just before the railway engine sheds turn right and go along the new “right of way”.

 Follow along the new "right of way" and go right at the road junction.